RafaelIoT/ppsx_audio_extractor/README.md

 How to use:
-Place the script in a directory with the .ppsx files and the script
+Place the script in a directory with the .ppsx files and run the pyhton script "python main.py"

 Output: